Asian Pacific American Systemwide Alliance (APASA)

 Accountability

-• Prioritizing time in the APASA steering committee to assess, refine, and transform our commitment to amplify that Black Lives Matter and be willing to hold the reflection space to make sure our engagement in this work is intentional, growth-oriented, and accountable to Black communities
+• Prioritizing time in the APASA steering committee to assess, refine, and transform our commitment to amplify Black Lives Matter and be willing to hold the reflection space to make sure our engagement in this work is intentional, growth-oriented, and accountable to Black communities

 If you are interested in getting involved in this work in APASA, please email the Education and Advocacy co-chairs.
 Please feel free to email us if you have any questions, feedback, or ideas for how we implement this work.